agiessing/agiessing.github.io/_pages/about.md

  * Quantile Regression
  * Empirical Process Theory

-Before joining the University of Washington, I was postdoc in the Dept. of Operations Research and Financial Engineering at Princeton University.
-I hold a PhD in Statistics from the University of Michigan, a MSc in Econometrics and Mathematical Economics from the London School of Economics and Political Science, and a BSc in Economics from the University of Bonn, Germany.
+Before joining the National University of Singapore, I was visiting assistant professor in the Department of Statistics at University of Washington, Seattle and postdoc in the Dept. of Operations Research and Financial Engineering at Princeton University.